nacnudus/unpivotr/README.md

 Similar projects
 ----------------

-[unpivotr](https://github.com/nacnudus/unpivotr) is inspired by the United Kingdom Office of National Statistics [ONSdatabaker](https://github.com/ONS-OpenData/ONSdatabaker), which is implemented in Python. [unpivotr](https://github.com/nacnudus/unpivotr) differs already by using compass directions, and further developments are planned.
+[unpivotr](https://github.com/nacnudus/unpivotr) is inspired by the United Kingdom Office of National Statistics [ONSdatabaker](https://github.com/ONS-OpenData/ONSdatabaker), which is implemented in Python. [unpivotr](https://github.com/nacnudus/unpivotr) differs already by using compass directions and searching for headers between boundaries.

 The [rsheets](https://github.com/rsheets) project of several R packages is in the early stages of importing spreadsheet information from Excel and Google Sheets into R, manipulating it, and potentially parsing and processing formulas and writing out to spreadsheet files.
 In particular, [jailbreaker](https://github.com/rsheets/jailbreakr) attempts to extract non-tabular data from spreadsheets into tabular structures automatically via some clever algorithms.